Keio University

 I believe Keio Futsubu School is an institution that has pursued the essence of secondary education for over 120 years since its integrated education system was established in 1898, even as it transitioned from a five-year to a three-year system after the war.

-A school is a mechanism that separates students from their families and the outside world, allowing them to concentrate on learning in an isolated space.
+A school is a mechanism that separates students from interactions with their families and the outside world, allowing them to concentrate on learning in an isolated space.

-School education is characterized by being systematic, limited in content, and mandatory within a school-centered space, which distinguishes it from community education.
-Part of the rules include the fact that one must not write a science report during English class, and while it may be acceptable to walk around while working during art class, sitting down during math class is considered "correct."
-These rules are not limited to explicit ones; there are many implicit rules formed through the behavior of students.
+School education is characterized by being systematic, limited in content, and mandatory, placing students in a school-centered space; this is what distinguishes it from community education.
+Part of the rules include the fact that it is considered "correct" to not write science reports during English class, and that while one might walk around to work during art class, one must remain seated during math class.
+These rules are not limited to explicit ones; there are many implicit rules that develop from the behavior of students toward one another.
 Furthermore, student behavior can never be controlled solely by instructions from teachers.

-A fundamental rule at Keio Futsubu School is "do not bring anything unrelated to class."
-Mobile phones and smartphones are not brought in because they are not necessary for class.
+A fundamental rule at Keio Futsubu School is "do not bring items unrelated to class."
+Mobile phones and smartphones are not necessary for class, so they are not brought in.
 Manga and magazines are also prohibited, except for those in the library collection.

 Students engage in learning activities in an organized and exclusive environment, learn about human relationships among the same members of a fixed class group, and grow by influencing each other while sharing hardships.
 While not quite like ascetics removed from the secular world, we want to strip away unnecessary things as much as possible.

 In such a school, discussions regarding iPads progressed rapidly last year.
-The school recommended and specified models for first and second-year students, and more than 80% of households ended up purchasing new ones.
-This fiscal year, all students have begun bringing their own individual devices, and the outside world has arrived right next to them.
+The school recommended and designated specific models for first- and second-year students, resulting in more than 80% of households purchasing new devices.
+This year, all students have begun bringing their own individual devices, and the outside world has arrived right next to them.

 Old Yet New "Digital"

 Various terms such as IT, ICT, and e-learning have been used in education using information technology.
-"Digital" is the adjective for "digit," meaning a number or numeral.
+"Digital" is the adjective form of "digit," meaning numbers or places.
 In the 1970s, "digital" referred to calculators or cutting-edge wristwatches.
 The reason the word "digital" is attracting attention again today stems from the concept of "Digital Transformation," abbreviated as DX—the orientation toward fundamentally changing people's lives and improving them in every aspect.
-It is a broad topic involving the replacement of inefficient existing methods with digital technology.
+It is a broad topic about replacing inefficient existing methods with digital technology.

 The GIGA School Program promoted by the Ministry of Education, Culture, Sports, Science and Technology (GIGA stands for Global and Innovation Gateway for All) aimed to realize an educational ICT environment that is individually optimized for each person and fosters creativity.
 It planned the construction of high-speed, high-capacity school networks and the provision of one device per person.
-The original five-year plan starting from 2019 was accelerated due to the COVID-19 pandemic, which acted as a tailwind.
-It did not take long to realize that this new wind had the impact to change the fundamental rules and common sense of the school.
+The schedule, originally planned for five years starting in 2019, was moved forward due to the COVID-19 pandemic, which acted as a tailwind.
+It did not take long to realize that this new wind has the impact to change the fundamental rules and common sense of schools.

-Incidentally, purchase costs ranged from 40,000 yen for a standard model to the 80,000 yen range for a model including a keyboard, pen, and a three-year warranty pack; the 132GB model costing 60,000 yen was the most popular choice.
+Incidentally, purchase costs ranged from 40,000 yen for the standard model to the 80,000 yen range for a model with a keyboard, pen, and a three-year warranty pack; the 60,000 yen model with 132GB was a popular choice.

 The Three Steps of Information Education

-Looking back roughly at the last 30 years of information education, I feel as though we have climbed three steps, creating layers.
+Looking back roughly at information education over the past 30 years, I feel as though we have climbed three steps and created layers.
 The keywords are programming education, information literacy, and information ethics.

 The core of information classes is programming education.
 It is enjoyable for interested students to take elective classes, learn what can be done with computers, and put it into practice.